 I’ve seen some postings on gluten-free beers lately, but none seems to have covered all the bases I have found in my own taste explorations!
 So I thought I’d compile my learnings here in a concise, but descriptive list of the growing number of choices we gluten-free’ers have in the way of libations.
 All of the beers I list here I have tasted myself.
 There are a more out there, but I haven’t had the good fortune of having a sip yet.
 If you have found others, please add a note about them in the comments so we can all learn more!

-Also be sure to listen to my recent radio interviews with representatives from Estrella Damm brewery in Spain (brewers of de-glutenized barley beer Daura), as well as Colorado’s New Planet beer and Merchant du Vin importers of Green’s Gluten-Free beers from Belgium.
+Also be sure to listen to my recent radio interviews with representatives from Estrella Damm brewery in Spain (brewers of de-glutenized barley beer Daura), Omission (de-glutenized beer), as well as Colorado’s New Planet beer and Merchant du Vin importers of Green’s Gluten-Free beers from Belgium.
 We talk about testing of gluten levels, brewing methods and ingredients for gluten-free beers, demand, distribution and labeling, plus some other interesting beer facts!
 Download and listen to the podcasts anytime!

-My June/July 2012 article for Living Without Magazine covered all the latest entrants to the gluten-free beer market, and also the issue of “de-glutenized” beers.
+One of my articles for Living Without Magazine covered all the latest entrants to the gluten-free beer market, and also the issue of “de-glutenized” beers.
 Another of my articles covered sparkling wines, champagnes, sulfite-free wines, sakes and gluten-free beer in Living Without magazine’s Gluten-Free Holiday Guide 2010, and I’ll excerpt a bit from that article, expounding on it below with a bit more information as well.

 Some of these beers are hard to find, others rather pricey, so you may not want to use them in my fish and chips recipe, but you’ll probably want to drink one with the fish and chips recipe!
 Use a more ubiquitous, cheaper beer like Redbridge for the batter, if you like, and wash it down with your new favorite ale, pilsner or lager!